iecdbt1/Activities/HTML&CSS/level-2/readme.md

 If you done this you get points move to the next step!

 ##### step-2
-Create an HTML file and name it "your name-level-1-2" This document should contain the following:
+Create an HTML file and name it "level-2-2" This document should contain the following:
 - A style sheet.
 - Style sheet should be linked to the html and another one internal.
 - A Header and a Footer.